CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 exit
 ```

 2\.
-Try the SSH connection from `windows command prompt` or `windows powershell terminal`:
+If you are in Win10+WSL2, then try the SSH connection from `windows command prompt` or `windows powershell terminal`:

 ```bash
 # test the ssh connection from Windows cmd prompt